nadvotsky/archible/README.md

 While building a fully resilient, cross-distribution playbook is beyond the scope of this project, many of the techniques and configurations can be adapted for other systems.
 Some of the tasks require almost no change in order to be run on musl or even ARM-based systems.
-This is not only about all-in-one solution, but also configuration quirks: nothing stops from using the same techique of unattended GnuPG generation in shell scripts, PyInfra, or standalone utility.
+This is not only about all-in-one solution, but also configuration quirks: nothing stops from using the same technique of unattended GnuPG generation in shell scripts, PyInfra, or standalone utility.

 ## Credits